P0442 Code Explained (Small EVAP Leak)

 What P0442 Feels Like in Real Life

-The car may drive normally, idle normally, and start normally, while the only clue is the check engine light.
+P0442 often feels like nothing is wrong with the engine.
+The car may start, idle, and drive normally, while the only obvious clue is the check engine light.

 Can I Drive With a P0442 Code?

-Usually yes β but do not ignore it forever.
+Usually yes — but do not ignore it forever.

 In many cases, P0442 does not cause major drivability problems.
 If the check engine light is solid and the car runs normally, short-term driving is often possible while you inspect the simple causes.